 This is one of our favourite hays for many reasons.
 Rhodes grass is a subtropical grass which means it can’t store large amounts of starch or water soluble carbohydrates (WSC).
 Rhodes grass will usually have a starch + WSC content (known together as the non-structural carbohydrates, or NSC) of less than 12% making it consistently safe to feed to horses that need a low NSC diet.
 Including laminitic horses and ponies.

 Rhodes grass hay is usually a moderate protein, moderate calorie hay (depending on its stage of growth when it was harvested) so it lends itself well to being the base hay in almost any horse’s diet.

 For horses that are a bit fussy, Rhodes grass hay may be somewhat of a frustration.
-Other than that, there are really no downsides to this hay.
-It can make a valuable addition to any balanced diet.
+Other than that, there are really no downsides to this hay, it can make a valuable addition to any balanced diet.

-Cons: Teff is not consistently low in NSC content.
+Teff is not consistently low in NSC content.
 So some Teff is not low enough in NSC to be safe for laminitic horses.

 Teff also contains a moderate amount of oxalate and has been observed to cause suspected ‘bighead’.
 When feeding Teff, careful supplementation with calcium is required.